jshawl/peanut-butter-and-jelly/10-back-and-front-of-front-end/mapping/mapping.md

 It's no secret you can do some seriously cool stuff with maps online.
 Some examples...
 * [Map with Curved Lines](http://www.amcharts.com/demos/map-with-curved-lines/)
 * [Google's Project Sunroof](https://www.google.com/get/sunroof#a=112%20Stanley%20St%2C%20Redwood%20City%2C%20CA%2094062%2C%20USA&b=125&f=lease&np=18&p=1&sh=1)
-* Do you guys have any examples?
+* Do you all have any examples?

 We can do crazy, radically-different cool things with maps.
 But at the core of all these examples is geographical data.
 * In its most basic form, latitude-longitude.